RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     This triggers a rebuild of the project which now compiles cleanly as it now locates the copybook.

-9. Check the errors in the listing file, **ZBNKPRT.lst** as follows:
+9. Check the errors in the listing file, **ZBNKPRT1.lst**, as follows:
     a.
 Double-click the .lst file in the **Listing** folder.

     The lines that include syntax errors are marked with asterisks (\*\*).

     ![](images/1593cb520fc1b907abb29f19f1957806.png)

-10. In the IDE, fix the errors in ZBNKPRT.cbl, and save the file.
+10. In the IDE, fix the errors in **ZBNKPRT1.cbl**, and save the file.

     There should be no errors in the build now.